buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``locks``
     a list of ``Locks`` (instances of :class:`buildbot.locks.SlaveLock` or :class:`buildbot.locks.MasterLock`) that should be acquired before starting this :class:`Step`.
+    Alternatively this could be a renderable that returns this list during build execution.
+    This lets you defer picking the locks to acquire until the build step is about to start running.
     The ``Locks`` will be released when the step is complete.
     Note that this is a list of actual :class:`Lock` instances, not names.
     Also note that all Locks must have unique names.